The Employment Law Review: Luxembourg

 Exceptionally, in specific sectors and for a period not exceeding six consecutive weeks, a CBA may provide for 12-hour days and 48-hour weeks.

-For young employees (i.e., under 18) the duration of work must not exceed eight hours a day and 40 hours a week.
+The duration of work performed by young employees (i.e., under 18 years old) must not exceed eight hours a day and 40 hours a week.
 This maximum includes hours spent at school.

 Any work organisation plan applicable within an organisation should contain specific provisions for young employees.
 As part of a work organisation plan, a reference period of a maximum of four weeks can be set for young employees and only in exceptional cases.
 The effective duration of work must not exceed nine hours a day, 44 hours a week or 10 per cent more than the normal duration of work within the organisation.
 The average duration of work for each reference period must not exceed eight hours a day and 40 hours a week.

 However, night workers whose work involves particular risks, or significant mental or physical stress factors, must not work more than eight hours within a 24-hour period.
 In some sectors, such as the hotel and restaurant businesses, the night period is between 11pm and 6am.
-Young employees (i.e., under 18) are prohibited from working between 8pm and 6am, or between 10pm and 6am in some sectors.
+Young employees (i.e., under 18 years old) are prohibited from working between 8pm and 6am, or between 10pm and 6am in some sectors.

 Overtime hours are those worked beyond eight hours per day and 40 hours per week (or beyond the part-time hours set in the employment contract) at the request or with the consent of the employer.
 If a company operates a work organisation plan or a flexitime regulation, overtime is defined as each hour worked beyond the limits fixed by the plan or regulation, at the request or with the consent of the employer.